-If you installed MxManagementCenter 1.2 then no doubt you've been busy exploring its new features.
+If you haven't installed MxManagementCenter 1.2 then no doubt you're curious as to its new features and issues.

 This tutorial is a follow on from T25 Camera Module: Setup Local Connection, which explains how to configure your T25 for local network access.
 Please refer to that tutorial before proceeding with this one.

 In this follow up tutorial we show you how to setup remote (Internet) access to the T25 so that you can receive notifications to your mobile phone using the MX App.